lestonpoh/odin-recipes/README.md

-My first html project, trying out git add, git commit and git push
+My first html project to create a website of recipes.
+Trying out git add, git commit and git push